forgotten-boi/NjDataGrid/README.md

     2. Generics
     3. Actions, Expressions and other delegates
     4. Dynamic Linq

-   * > Preview2.2 branch uses .net core 2.2.
+   * > Preview2.2 branch uses .net core 2.2 preview version.
 Use this branch only incase you know the risk of using preview version.

 2. [Angular 6](https://angular.io)
     1. Custom Datagrid